The crowd outside the Capitol last week included Rep. Bob Good’s district director

 Melvin Adams confirmed the contents of the email in an interview, saying he and Sandy Adams stood at the police line but did not breach it or go onto the balcony.

 “We tried talking some people down who were trying to push back and open the barriers,” Adams said.
-“Eventually, people were agitated and pretty soon there was no sense of rationality anymore with some.”
+“Eventually, people were agitated, and pretty soon there was no sense of rationality anymore with some.”

 “We didn’t go up there,” he added.
 “We had no business being part of that.”

-Good, a fiercely loyal ally of President Trump, tapped Sandy Adams as his district director as he took office last week.
-Melvin Adams, on behalf of his wife, referred comment about her presence at the Capitol on Jan.
+Good, a fiercely loyal ally of President Trump’s, tapped Sandy Adams as his district director as he took office last week.
+Speaking on behalf of his wife, Melvin Adams referred questions about her presence at the Capitol on Jan.
 6 to Good’s office.

 MSNBC reported early Thursday that members of Good’s staff might have been at the rally.
-In a statement to The Post, Good said no other staffers, besides Adams, were there.
+In a statement to The Post, Good said Adams was the only member of his staff there.

 Good’s statement did not address questions from The Post about why Sandy Adams remained on the grounds during the riot.
-Instead, he denounced the violence that unfolded during the hours-long siege, which included the death of a Capitol Police officer and the fatal police shooting of a woman who breached the complex.
+Instead, he denounced the violence that unfolded during the hours-long siege, which included the fatal injuring of a Capitol Police officer and the death of a woman shot by police after she breached the complex.
 Three others died of apparent medical emergencies.
 Dozens of officers were injured.

 “I unequivocally condemn the violence that took place at our Capitol last week,” Good’s statement said.
 “The rule of law must be upheld in order to preserve our Constitutional rights, including the First Amendment right of every American to peaceably assemble on their own time at a rally or a protest.”